-Physician anesthesiologists understand that children often are frightened about medical procedures and surgery, and they will work with you, your child and the other physicians and nurses before, during and after the procedure to calm fears and ensure your child’s safety and comfort.
+Anesthesiologists understand that children often are frightened about medical procedures and surgery, and they will work with you, your child, and the other physicians and nurses before, during, and after the procedure to calm fears and ensure your child’s safety and comfort.

 Fear of the unknown is often worse than reality, so it’s important to be honest about what will happen and explain that the surgery is being done to fix something that’s wrong or to help the child feel better.
 Your child’s age and ability to understand will help you determine how much information to provide.

 Tell your child the hospital or clinic won’t be like home.
 Some hospitals give children tours so they can become familiar with the environment, and have professionals on staff who specialize in explaining things to children.
 Also ask about the availability of child-oriented videos and books.
 Some younger children benefit from staff members or family members acting out the hospital stay with play, using pictures, dolls, and other toys to explain what to expect and answer their questions.

 Remember children take cues from their parents, so if you’re calm and confident, your child is more likely to be as well.